jemcgrath1/cidrize/README.md

 Changes 2017
 =======

-Obtained original cidrize file from https://github.com/jathanism/cidrize did not want to fork entire project.
+Obtained original cidrize file from https://github.com/jathanism/cidrize as I did not want to fork entire project.
+Have advised jathanism that I have updated the component I needed if he wishes to reimport it.

 **Fixed cidrize.py 2017/09/12 to now function correctly with Python 3.X - jemcgrath1.**

-**Submitting  request to have this change put back into master 2017/09/12 - jemcgrath1**
+**Advised jathanism to have this change put back into master 2017/09/12 - jemcgrath1**

 =======
 CIDRIZE